 To see the evolutionary role of recombination in a wider perspective, it is helpful to think of it in relation to speciation.
-The separation of populations into distinct biological species restricts the field of recombination, and so allows each species to specialize into different ecological niches.
-Hybrids produced by recombination between species are typically less fit, because they contain new combinations of alleles that have not been favored by selection, and that may be poorly adapted to the niche of either parent.
-However, speciation also reduces the size of the gene pool, making it more important to bring together the best combinations of mutations, whose supply is limited by the population size.
+The separation of populations into distinct biological species restricts the field of recombination, and so allows each species to specialize in different ecological niches.
+Hybrids produced by recombination between species are typically less fit, because they contain new combinations of alleles that have not been favored by selection and may be poorly adapted to the niche of either parent; however, speciation also reduces the size of the gene pool, making it more important to bring together the best combinations of mutations, whose supply is limited by the population size.
 It may be that regular sex and recombination have made it possible for eukaryotes to adapt to specialized niches, involving large body size and slow reproduction, despite the small population size that such specialization implies.

 Further Reading

+{AU: One intent of the Further Reading section is an annotated bibliography, with a brief comment on the significance of the work; please consider adding some comments here}

 Barton, N. H., D. E. G. Briggs, J. A. Eisen, D. B. Goldstein, and N. Patel.
 2007.
 Evolution.
+Cold Spring Harbor, NY: Cold Spring Harbor Laboratory Press.

+Chapter 15 describes how recombination interacts with random drift to shape the ancestry of genomes; Chapter 23 shows how recombination evolves, and its consequences for other aspects of the genetic system.{AU: the chapters would be better mentioned in an annotation as particularly relevant, with a comment as to why}

-Cold Spring Harbor Laboratory Press, Cold Spring Harbor, NY.
-(Chapters 15, 23)Baudat, F., J. Buard, C. Grey, A. Fledel-Alon, C. Ober, M. Przeworski, G. Coop, and B. de Massy.
+Baudat, F., J. Buard, C. Grey, A. Fledel-Alon, C. Ober, M. Przeworski, G. Coop, and B. de Massy.
 2010.
-PRDM9 Is a Major Determinant of Meiotic Recombination Hotspots in Humans and Mice.
-Science 327:836-840.
+PRDM9 is a major determinant of meiotic recombination hotspots in humans and mice.
+Science 327: 836–840.
+This landmark paper shows how recombination hotspots move over time, even though the overall pattern of recombination is conserved.

 Burt, A. 2000.
-Sex, recombination and the efficacy of selection--was Weissman right?
-Evolution 54:337-351.
+Sex, recombination and the efficacy of selection—was Weissman right?
+Evolution 54: 337–351.
+A review that discusses Weissman’s explanation for the function of recombination in modern terms.

 Charlesworth, B., and D. Charlesworth.
 2010.
-Elements of Evolutionary Genetics (chapter 8).
-Greenwood Village, CO: Roberts and Company.
+Elements of Evolutionary Genetics .
+Greenwood Village, CO: Roberts & Company. {AU: ditto on the chapter comment}Chapter 8 discusses the evolutionary role of recombination.

 Coop, G., and M. Przeworski.
 2007.
 An evolutionary view of human recombination.
-Nature Reviews Genetics 8:23-34.
+Nature Reviews Genetics 8: 23–34.
+A clear and concise review, with a focus on humans.

 Whitehouse, H. L. K. 1973.
 Towards an understanding of the mechanism of heredity.
 London: E Arnold.
+A classic text that gives an excellent historical account of the development of our understanding of recombination.